CatGuyDM/KSWMac/README.md

 ## Install

-1. Download the .zip from Releases
+1. Download the .zip from Releases (titled: Da Zip)
 2. Unzip
 3. Open :) (bc u downloaded from web its gonna get blocked likely, so it wont work the first time)
 4. Go to System Settings → Privacy & Security → scroll down → **Open Anyway**